Fundraising

 But one big lesson in fundraising is that your donors are not all like you—and figuring out the ways they are not like you is incredibly important to fundraising success.
 And while you may not be a survey-taker, many of your supporters will be.
 Many of your supporters will want to take the opportunity to tell you about themselves and their interests because they care about the cause and the mission.
 And when they take surveys, they’ll tell you even more ways that they aren’t like you.

 There are at least three major reasons that regularly surveying your supporters is important.
 These are all good reasons to survey, but they might not all be in play for every survey.
-Different surveys, administered to different groups of donors, perhaps at different times of year, might be more inclined toward one purpose or the other.
+Different surveys, administered to different groups of donors, perhaps at different times of the

 The most obvious reason is the most scientific reason: you want to know what your donors believe or how they are acting.
 You want to answer questions that you legitimately don’t know the answer to.